Report courtesy of Mark FOSTER

 Don’t forget to claim your milestone T-shirts, folks!

 To claim your milestone T-shirts, folks, just sign into your parkrun profile and click on Club Progress.
 The T-shirt is free, but you will have to pay a small amount for postage and packaging.

 Thanks for reading the first of this week’s and the last of this year’s run reports!

-Enjoy the rest of the week and we look forward to seeing you all next time!
+Enjoy the next couple of days or so and we look forward to seeing you all next year!

 stands at 10.7% for the previous four weeks.
 This gives us a yellow rating.
 As all parkrun events rely on non-runners and runners giving up some of their time in order for them to take place, for our parkrun we'd like our rating to be in the green ▲